jennyrowlett/jsprojects/README.md

 Here are the project descriptions and my additions.

 1. svg

 2. frequency- This program allows the user to type in characters and creates a dyanmic graph based on character frequency.
 It utilizes the library d3.
 Additon:

 3. data- This program allow a user to append a circle to the beginning or end.
 It also allows you to drop circles.

 4. gallery- This program allows a user to get up to 10 random images using the Unsplash API.

+5. recipebook- This program allows a user to get recipes.
+It utilizes the spoonacular API.